OSH Answers Fact Sheets

 - Check your fire code for guidelines regarding the storage of flammable gas cylinders.

-- Store cylinders in a clearly identified, dry, well-ventilated storage area away from doorways, aisles, elevators, and stairs.
+- Store cylinders in a clearly identified, dry, well-ventilated storage area that is not exposed to heat or the direct rays of the sun, and away from doorways, aisles, elevators, and stairs.

 - Post "no smoking" signs in the area.

-- Ensure that the area is well ventilated.
-With outside storage, place on a fireproof surface and enclose in a tamper-proof enclosure.
+- With outside storage, place on a fireproof surface and enclose in a tamper-proof enclosure.

 - Protect cylinders from contact with ground, ice, snow, water, salt, corrosion, and high temperatures.

-- Store oxygen and fuel gases separately.
-Indoors, separate oxygen from fuel gas cylinders by at least 6 metres (20 feet), or by a wall at least 1.5 m (5 ft) high with a minimum half-hour fire resistance.
-(From: CSA W117.2-06 "Safety in welding, cutting and allied processes".
+- Store oxygen cylinders and fuel gas cylinders separately.
+Indoors, separate oxygen from fuel gas cylinders by at least 6.1 m (20 ft), or by a wall at least 1.5 m (5 ft) high with a minimum half-hour fire resistance.
+(From: CSA W117.2-12 "Safety in welding, cutting and allied processes".
 Local jurisdiction requirements may vary.)

 What should I avoid doing?